 The fully licenced games are housed in a lovely 2 piece case and are reproduced on newly designed custom cassettes.
 There also gave options to add a Horace Collection mug and/or three wonderful enamel pin badges.
 The packages are still available from the Pixel Jockey website, but at £32 I didn’t feel I could justify my purchase just yet (so many compilations to buy and only so much disposable cash!).

 When looking through a pile of stuff I was planning to sell on a car boot sale I noticed two large video cassette style empty boxes and rather than bin them, I was wracking my brain for a use for them.
 Then it hit me, why not make my own compilation!
-Coincidentally, I had just seen a set of the 3 games, plus keyrings for each for sale for just £9.50 (including postage) on the Sinclair For Sale Facebook group, so my plan was set.
+Coincidentally, I had also just seen a set of the 3 games, plus keyrings for each, for sale for just £9.50 (including postage) on the Sinclair For Sale Facebook group, so my plan was set.

 First I needed an inlay for my packaging.
 So I threw the 3 original covers at Microsoft’s AI chatbot Co-pilot and asked it to come up with a design.
 Unfortunately, despite an initial draft looking ok, the more refinement I tried to make the worse Co-pilot messed up the design.
 So I scrapped that idea and went to my standard fallback option, PowerPoint and did it myself.
-Now I know that PP is very limited for graphic design, but I have never got on with Photoshop and the likes and PowerPoint has served me well enough for many years.
+Now I know that PP is very limited for graphic design, but I have never got my head around Photoshop and the likes and PowerPoint has served me well enough for many years.

 The case is oversized, so I had to make sure I got my measurements right.
 The whole inlay wouldn’t fit on an A4 sheet of paper so I could either print on A3, or across 2 sheets of A4.
 So initially I went with A4 as that meant I could print part of the cover and test the size before doing the full design.
+The test proved that my measurements were sound, so I printed out the full inlay ready to add the games.